BondWong/blockchain/README.md

 This project is an article combining viewpoint of the article called "The Secret of Bitcoin and Blockchain" by Jian Zhang and my own understanding about bitcoin and blockchain.

 ## Table of Contents
-1. Introduction to Bitcoin
+1. Introduction to Bitcoin (what and how)
-2. How Bitcoin Works
-3. Keys and Addresses
+2. Keys and Addresses
-4. Transactions
+3. Transactions
-5. The Blockchain
+4. The Blockchain
-6. Blockchain Consensus
+5. Blockchain Consensus